Towards R-learner with Continuous Treatments: Generalized cross validation-based tuning parameter selection

 \section{Generalized cross validation-based tuning parameter selection}

-Parameters $K$ and $\rho$ for our sieve-type $\ell_2$-penalized R-learner (Algorithm \ref{ago:1}) control the bias-variance tradeoff.
+Parameters $K$ and $\rho$ for our sieve-type $\ell_2$-regularized R-learner (Algorithm \ref{ago:1}) control the bias-variance tradeoff.
 An essential problem in practice is how to select the optimal $K$ and $\rho$ based on samples and minimize the finite-sample error.
 For sieve-type estimators, many data-driven methods have been considered to select the optimal number of basis functions, including AIC, BIC, cross validation, Lepski's method, Mallows criterion.
-We refer interested readers to \citet{ichimura2007implementing,hansen2014nonparametric} for reviews.
+We refer interested readers to \citet{ichimura2007implementing,hansen2014nonparametric}.

-In this section, we adapt the generalized cross validation \citep{golub1979generalized} as the parameter selection method for our sieve-type $\ell_2$-penalized R-learner.
+In this section, we adapt the generalized cross validation \citep{golub1979generalized} as the parameter selection method for our sieve-type $\ell_2$-regularized R-learner.
 The generalized cross validation is known to be efficient and valid in many model selection problems.
 In comparison to ad-hoc cross validation methods that have been popularly studied for sieve-type estimators \citep{belloni2015some, belloni2019conditional}, the generalized cross validation is preferable under our framework as it permits a closed-form solution and avoids introducing additional computational complexity.

 For given samples $\{\M Z_i\}_{i = 1}^n$, we first set the candidate pool for relative parameters $K$ and $\rho$